EndezyareFeza/Login-App/README.md

 # login_app

-A new Flutter application.
+A new Flutter application for a simple login entrance screen.

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is a starting point for a Flutter application to learn Login requirements.

 A few resources to get you started if this is your first Flutter project: